 Physician Assistant Studies Program

-Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 month of clinical rotations.
+Our students will spend 16 months in didactic (classroom, small groups, and lab) followed by 12 months of clinical rotations.
 Our didactic curriculum will use a traditional classroom setting augmented with problem and team based learning modules and hands on skills training.
 This will be followed by nine clinical rotations (experiential education).
-Rotation sites include family practice, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
-In addition, students will rotate through an underserved U.S. Community.
+Rotation sites include family medicine, internal medicine, pediatrics, women's health, emergency medicine, general surgery, mental health, and one elective.
+In addition, students will rotate through an underserved U.S. community.